reframejs/reframe/docs/overview.template.md

 - Partial DOM-dynamic pages.
   <br/>
   A page can be configured so that only certain parts of the page are hydrated.
   This makes the hydration of the page quicker.
-And less JavaScript is loaded in the browser, as the browser only loads the React components of the hydrated parts.
+  Less JavaScript is loaded in the browser, as the browser only loads the React components of the hydrated parts.
 - HTML-static pages.
   <br/>
   A page can be configured to be rendered to HTML at build-time instead of request-time.
   In other words, the page is rendered to HTML only once, namely when Reframe is transpiling & bundling.
-  The HTML is statically served, hence decreasing load time.
+  The HTML is statically served and the load time is decreased.
 - SSR.
   <br/>
-  All pages are defaulty rendered to HTML, decreasing the (perceived) load time.
+  All pages are, by default, rendered to HTML before being hydrated, decreasing the (perceived) load time.